paymill/paymill-net/Samples/ResolvingWebhooks/README.md

 The response should only contain the HTTP Status OK.
 Don't send anything in addition.

-Now, when you have the JSON String, you can use it convert it to a WebhookResolver using the static "FromJson" method.
+Now, when you have the JSON String, you can use it convert it to a WebhookResolver using the static "FromString" method.
 The returned object contains the Webhook type and the Object(s).

 ```java
 public class PaymillHandler : IHttpHandler {